-For a single PPDU transmission, the fields of the non-EDMG portion of the EDMG format preamble and the EDMG-Header-A field of the EDMG portion of the EDMG format preamble form the pre-EDMG modulated fields, and the subsequent fields in the PPDU are referred to as EDMG modulated fields (see Figure 117).
+For a single PPDU transmission, the fields of the non-EDMG portion of the EDMG format preamble and the EDMG-Header-A field of the EDMG portion of the EDMG format preamble form the pre-EDMG modulated fields.
+The subsequent fields in the PPDU are referred to as EDMG modulated fields (see Figure 117).

-For an EDMG A-PPDU transmission, the fields of the non-EDMG portion of the EDMG format preamble and the EDMG-Header-A field of the EDMG portion of the EDMG format preamble of the first EDMG PPDU form the pre-EDMG modulated fields, and subsequent fields in the EDMG A-PPDU are refered to as EDMG modulated fields (see Figure 118).
+For an EDMG A-PPDU transmission, the fields of the non-EDMG portion of the EDMG format preamble and the EDMG-Header-A field of the EDMG portion of the EDMG format preamble of the first EDMG PPDU form the pre-EDMG modulated fields.
+The subsequent fields in the EDMG A-PPDU are referred to as EDMG modulated fields (see Figure 118).

 CID 2075